yehia67/documentation/the-tangle/0.1/introduction/overview.md

 ## Consensus and confirmation

-Bundles of transactions that withdraw tokens from addresses and deposit them into others are called transfers.

-Nodes will never update the balances of addresses in a transfer until all transactions in it are confirmed.
+Nodes will never update the balances of addresses in a [transfer](root://iota-basics/0.1/concepts/bundles-and-transactions.md) until all transactions in it are confirmed.

-While all nodes validate transactions according to a set of rules, confirmation is the result of consensus, where all nodes accept the valid Tangle, according to a shared critera.
+Although all individual nodes validate transactions according to a set of rules, confirmation is the result of a consensus among all nodes.
+When all nodes accept the valid transaction according to a shared critera, that transaction is confirmed.

 At the moment, nodes consider a transaction as confirmed when it's approved by a [milestone](../concepts/the-coordinator.md).